cornell-zhang/catalyst2018/lab1/README.md

 In the previous section, we learned about basic digital circuits and how they can be implemented.
 In this section, we will take what we have learned and abstract it away and eventually build a parity checker with these new gates we discovered.

 #### Part 2.A Experiment with AND, OR, XOR Gates

+Figures 9 show us the circuit symbols for some basic logic gates and their accompanying truth tables.
+Can you write the truth table for AND?

 <figure>
     <img src="https://github.com/cornell-zhang/catalyst2018/blob/master/lab1/figures/Logicgates.PNG" width="800">
     <font size="2">